Feiern: Synopsis

 The film features people from Berlin's electronic dance music scenes (primarily house music and techno, but especially their “minimal” sub-scenes).
 The majority of the film consists of footage of individual interviews, cut and interpolated together to create narratives around certain themes, such as music, drugs, love, addiction, friendship, and sexuality.
 Among the interviewees were DJs, bouncers, bartenders, and partygoers.

 The material for the film included 19 interviews, 56 nights (i.e., nighttime music events), and 13 musical tracks.

 Production and release

 The film was made under the direction of Maja Classen, with cinematography by Andreas Bergmann and editing by Sylke Rohrlach.
 The poetic prose that opens and closes the film was written by German author, playwright, and essayist Rainald Goetz.

-The film premiered on the March 22, 2006 in the Kino Babylon Theater in Berlin.
+The film premiered on 22 March 2006 in the Kino Babylon Theater in Berlin.
 Afterwards, it was shown in several film festivals, including achtung berlin—new film award and the 44th Gijon International Film Festival in Spain.
-On November 3, 2006, the record label interGroove Tonträger Vertriebs GmbH released the film for DVD distribution under the title Feiern with a 16-year licensing term.
+On 3 November 2006 the record label interGroove Tonträger Vertriebs GmbH released the film for DVD distribution under the title Feiern with a 16-year licensing term.
 The DVD was distributed with a free CD that included music from the film's soundtrack.